ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

 Schema Defined Fields
 ---------------------

-In addition to the above required fields, some surveys require other data be passed.
+In addition to the above required fields, some surveys require other data to be passed for use within a questionnaire.
 These can simply have their keys added as a claim in the main JWT body. e.g.

 ``display_address``
-  The case's address to be displayed
+  The case's address to be displayed ``ref_p_start_date``
+  The reference period's start date
+``ref_p_end_date``
+  The reference period's end date

 An example JSON claim
 =====================